R Adams Cowley Shock Trauma Center: Television

+Shock Trauma: Edge of Life, which both aired on Discovery Life and filmed at R Adams Cowley Shock Trauma Center.

 Movie

 In 1982, a television movie was produced by Telecom Entertainment and Glen Warren Productions about Cowley, his discovery of "The Golden Hour" and his crusade to establish the first fully dedicated trauma center in the world.
-The movie starred William Conrad (of Cannon fame) as Cowley.
-It was syndicated on TV stations all across the United States on October 27, 1982.
+The movie starred William Conrad as Dr. Cowley.
+It was syndicated in United States on October 27, 1982.